kjp2016/portfolio-newsletter-2/README.md

-# 📈 Stephen Financial - Portfolio Newsletter Service
+# 📈 Wall Street Weekly - Portfolio Newsletter Service

 A professional portfolio newsletter service that automatically generates personalized market analysis and performance reports for your investment portfolio.